Aptauja ilgs līdz 23. oktobrim.

 Section 27.

-1) discontinue or postpone any type of tree felling, except for felling to eliminate the consequences of the emergency situation;
+1) discontinue or postpone tree felling, except for felling to eliminate the consequences of mass proliferation of forest pests or spread of diseases;

 2) take measures in order to combat pests and diseases or prevent spread thereof;